LADI/jack-select/jack-select.1.rst

 =====

 ``<XDG_CONFIG_HOME>/rncbc.org/QjackCtl.conf``
-    This file contains QjackCtl's configuration settings and the JACK configuration presets jack-select uses.
+    The default path to QjackCtl's configuration file.
+This file contains the JACK settings and configuration presets jack-select uses.
+The path can be changed via a command line option.

 ENVIRONMENT